Conformal Prediction for Time-series Forecasting with Change Points: Acknowledgments and Disclosure of Funding

 \section{Acknowledgments and Disclosure of Funding}

-This work was supported in part by the U.S. Army Research Office under Army-ECASE award W911NF-07-R-0003-03, the U.S. Department Of Energy, Office of Science, IARPA HAYSTAC Program, NSF Grants SCALE MoDL-2134209, CCF-2112665 (TILOS), \#2205093, \#2146343, and \#2134274, as well as CDC-RFA-FT-23-0069 from the CDC's Center for Forecasting and Outbreak Analytics.
+This work was supported in part by the U.S. Army Research Office under Army-ECASE award W911NF-07-R-0003-03, the U.S. Department Of Energy, Office of Science, IARPA HAYSTAC Program, and NSF Grants \#2205093, \#2146343, \#2134274, CDC-RFA-FT-23-0069, DARPA AIE FoundSci and DARPA YFA.